Florida’s Renowned Marine Science Industry Grew Up With FIO

 Over the decades, coastal and estuarine biologists, geologists and chemists have turned to the FIO to provide the ship time needed to conduct their research in the deepest waters of the gulf and in the shallows of Florida’s coastline.
 In 1977, consultants recommended the major development of marine science center on Bayboro Harbor in St. Petersburg, which a year later became FIO’s home.
 In 1978, Vice Adm.
 Bill Behrens Jr. becomes the FIO Director.

 In 1980 the MV Brandy is renamed to the RV Suncoaster.
-In 1983 FIO takes over KML operations from Sea World and in late 1980s brought the purchase of the Keys Marine Laboratory (KML), a greater working partnership with the Florida Department of Environmental Protection and a new partnership with teacher training programs funded through the National Science Foundation that brought oceanography to K-12 classrooms.
+In 1983, FIO took over KML operations from Sea World and in the late 1980’s, brought the purchase of the Keys Marine Laboratory (KML), a greater working partnership with the Florida Department of Environmental Protection and a new partnership with teacher training programs funded through the National Science Foundation that brought oceanography to K-12 classrooms.
 In 1998, John Ogden becomes FIO Director.

 The FIO has been at the forefront of important discoveries.
 In 2005, the Bellows joined a group of research vessels in the historic mapping and examination of Pulley Ridge, America’s deepest photosynthetic coral reef.
 The expedition has provided scientists around the world with new findings on how such a complex reef system could develop some 250-feet below the surface, where it was thought to be too dark for reef life to thrive.
 Also in 2005, a five foot surge floods KML from Hurricane Wilma, taking 4 years to rebuild.